LeaseySocial.

-The main objective of LeaseySocial is simple: To provide a fast, keyboard-friendly, JAWS-friendly Windows desktop client for Mastodon.
-Bluesky may be considered later, but the present proof of concept is focused on Mastodon.
+The main objective of LeaseySocial is simple: to provide a fast, keyboard-friendly, JAWS-friendly Windows desktop client for Mastodon and Bluesky.
+Mastodon remains the primary platform, with Bluesky support for the core workflows users need day to day.
 The app does not attempt to reproduce large multi-service clients or every function of other social media applications.
-The aim is to make the core Mastodon experience practical and efficient for blind users, especially those using JAWS and, where possible, Braille.
+The aim is to make the core social media experience practical and efficient for blind users, especially those using JAWS and, where possible, Braille.

 General Layout.